What is Soft Tissue Massage

 - Extremely hairy areas

-- Chronic swelling in lower limb associated with congestive cardiac failure or any other cardiac condition.
+- Chronic swelling in the lower limb associated with congestive cardiac failure or any other cardiac condition.

 - Muscular tear, acutely inflamed joints, damaged and diseased blood vessels, skin diseases, skin infections.